TooTallNate/node/doc/api/tty.markdown

 A `Number` that gives the number of rows the TTY currently has.
 This property gets updated on "resize" events.

-### ws.refreshSize()

-Calls the internal "getWindowSize()" function and updates the `columns` and `rows` properties if they have changed.
-If either value has changed, then a "resize" event will be emitted.

-Usually won't be called by your program, but should be called when some external notification of the window size changing has occured.
-For example, node automatically calls this on `process.stdout` when the "SIGWINCH" event happens

 ### Event: 'resize'

 `function () {}`